-Of course, you hardly need a recipe to make basic nachos, but some of our favorite food bloggers have inspired us to turn basic nachos into out-of-this-world, fabulous nachos.
-From blackened shrimp and BBQ chicken to the unusual but oh-so-yummy Philly Cheesesteak nachos, we’ve found 7 nachos recipes that will liven up nacho night.
+While you hardly need a recipe to make basic nachos, some of our favorite food bloggers have inspired us to turn basic nachos into out-of-this-world, fabulous nachos that still keep things simple.
+From blackened shrimp and BBQ chicken to a twist on beef and cheese, we’ve found 7 nachos recipes that will liven up any party.

-Since you eat nachos with your hands, and are probably sharing with other people, really tender meat is a good thing.
+Since you eat nachos with your hands, and are probably sharing with other people, using really tender meat is a good thing.
 That means you’re going to want to whip out your slow cooker.
-It really doesn’t get easier than these Slow-Cooked Pork and Beef Nachos at Kitchen Sanctuary.
+As for the recipe, it doesn’t get easier than these Slow-Cooked Pork and Beef Nachos at Kitchen Sanctuary.

-I’m trying to reduce meat in my family’s diet and, while you might think that nachos are not the moment to go meatless, these vegetarian Sheetpan Nachos at How to Feed a Loon will have you thinking again.
+I’m trying to cut back on the meat in my family’s diet and, while you might think that nachos are not the moment to go meatless, these Vegerarian Sheetpan Nachos at How to Feed a Loon will have you thinking again.
 Piled high with vegetarian bean chili, these are a great way to fit in some protein and a lot of flavor without meat.
-Your kids won’t even notice that they are meatless, plus no meat makes these cheaper to make for a party.
+Plus, skipping the meat makes them even more affordable for serving a big, hungry group at a party.
 Bonus!

-These Barbecue Chicken Nachos at Baked by Rachel are a slightly lighter version of what can be a pretty sinful dish, and I love the flavor of barbecue sauce as opposed to salsa.
-Plus, these have bacon.
+These Barbecue Chicken Nachos at Baked by Rachel are a slightly lighter version of what can be a pretty sinful dish.
+Plus I love the flavor of barbecue sauce she substitutes instead of the classic salsa.
+Oh, and these have bacon.
 Everybody’s happy.

-I love this super creative recipe for Philly Cheesesteak Nachos that we found at Real Food By Dad.
-It’s a hearty version you’ll need to eat with a fork and knife, which means setting out plates and stuff—but then dinner is served.
-No need for tons of other food, which is a game changer for me.
-And perfect for you Eagles fans!
+I love this creative recipe for Philly Cheesesteak Nachos that we found at Real Food By Dad.
+It’s a hearty version you’ll need to eat with a fork and knife, which means setting out plates and napkins—but then, dinner is served.
+No need for tons of other dishes, which is a game changer for me.
+And perfect for you Philly fans!

-This idea for a game day Nachos Bar at What’s Gaby Cooking looks so fun, insanely delicious, and is, ultimately, less work for the cook.
+We love food bars for easy, last-minute entertaining and this idea for Game Day Nachos Bar at What’s Gaby Cooking looks insanely delicious and is, ultimately, less work for the cook.
 Gaby offers up recipes for carnitas, guacamole, and even homemade chips, which I think are all worth it, especially if you plan to cook ahead.
-But this spread is worth it even if you rely on mostly store-bought.
+But you can also rely on store-bought ingredients like a good ready-made guacamole, a rotisserie chicken, and your favorite salsa.
+(Green Mountain Gringo is incredible!)
 Just don’t skip the homemade cheese sauce.
-It’s quick and, homemade cheese sauce!
+Gaby’s recipe is quick and hey, homemade cheese sauce!